mautic/.github/README.md

 - **Maintain the Mautic Core:** The main [Mautic](https://github.com/mautic/mautic) open source application.
 - **Develop Plugins and Integrations:** Extend to CRMs, CMSs, email services, and more.
-- **Support Learning and Documentation:** Help new users, maintain guides, improve clarity.
+- **Support learning and documentation:** Help new users, maintain guides, improve clarity.
-- **Foster Community and Events:** Run forums, conferences (e.g., the Mautic World Conference), and meetups.
+- **Foster community and events:** Run forums, conferences (e.g., the Mautic World Conference), and meetups.
-- **Promote Open Marketing Standards and Privacy:** Champion principles of digital sovereignty and user privacy.
+- **Promote open marketing standards and privacy:** Champion principles of digital sovereignty and user privacy.

 ## Getting started